 - Non-forcible sexual intercourse with a person who is under the statutory age of consent.

-In addition to the offenses against persons and offenses against property listed above, where a victim is intentionally selected because of their actual or perceived race, gender, religion, sexual orientation, ethnicity/national origin, or disability, or other protected category specified by University policy, the following crimes shall be reported according to the category of bias evidenced.
+In addition to the offenses against persons and offenses against property listed above, where a victim is intentionally selected because of their actual or perceived race, gender, religion, sexual orientation, gender identity, ethnicity, national origin, or disability, the following crimes shall be reported according to the category of bias evidenced.

 - Simple Assault: